vpreston/adaptive-sensing-papers/README.md

 For completeness, a list of citations and brief summaries of papers is found below.
 To find the article in the repository which matches the citations here, you can search by authorlastname-year-affiliation-shortenedtitle.

 ### Paper summaries:
+C. J. Bucher, "Adaptive sampling - an iterative fast monte carlo procedure," Structural safety, vol. 5, no, 2, pp. 119-126, 1988.

+**Summary**: Outlines an approach which selects measurement goals in a multi-variate environment in which multiple targets are important to optimize for.

 B. Charrow, S. Liu, V. Kumar, and N. Michael, “Information-theoretic mapping using Cauchy-Schwarz Quadratic Mutual Information,” in Proceedings - IEEE International Conference on Robotics and Automation, 2015, vol. 2015–June, no. June.

 **Summary**: